-We thank the Lord for making it possible for us to live in a community where neighbourhood values are firm.
+We thank the Lord for enabling us to live in a community with firm neighbourhood values.

 A schoolmate who lived in downtown Auckland, parking on the street for the night, forgot to close his car window.
 He was so happy nothing was lost, nor someone vandalised his car.

 Well, we could say he was just lucky.
 How about these?

 We lived in Forrest Hill, Auckland, and we were about to sleep at past 10:00 PM when someone knocked on our door.